tufailshah786/Weapons-Detection-with-YOLOV3/README.md

 ## 1) X-Aligned Dataset

 This dataset consist of total 7800 images of weapons.
+There are two classes included in our dataset one is "Gun" and other is "Pistol".
+Dataset contain total 5512 instances of "Gun" and 3739 instances of "Pistol"